jzoran05/demo-akka-scala/readme.md

 - Create two Actors which are exchanging messages between themselves via Kafka
   - Each Actor consumes and produces Kafka by using Akka Streams for Kafka (Alpakka Akka)
   - This requires Actor - Akka Streams integration
+- Use dynamic akka streams feature and append message into stream opened in Akka Actor
+  - Do the same in consumer actor (Akka Streams document exists)